March 29 – May 7

-The Winter 2021 exhibitions will be open to the LU campus community by appointment only.
+The Spring 2021 exhibitions will be open to the LU campus community by appointment only.
 Click here to request a day and time to view the exhibitions.

-This exhibition will feature artworks from Europe and the United States that trace the emergence of movements such as Cubism, Surrealism, and Expressionism.
-This exhibition will help students enrolled in ARHI 242, taught by Professor Elizabeth Carlson, examine the shifting meanings of art, artistic production, and the definition of the term “artist” as considered against the massive political and social changes of the first half of the 20th century.
+This exhibition features 19th-century European artworks from the LU art collection that trace the emergence of movements such as Romanticism, Realism, and Impressionism.
+This exhibition will help students enrolled in ARHI 240, taught by Professor Elizabeth Carlson, consider how political instability, industrialization, imperialism, and the growth of popular culture influenced the production, style, and presentation of painting and sculpture.